Shyamoli

-Holi Lane, Ring Road, Shyamoli (শ্যামলী) is a locality in Dhaka, the capital of Bangladesh.
+Shyamoli (শ্যামলী) is a locality in Dhaka, the capital of Bangladesh.
 It is to the northwest of Agargaon, neighbour of the Kallyanpur.

-Shaymoli is a busy area of Dhaka.
+Shyamoli is a busy area of Dhaka.
 The previous landmark Shyamoli Cinema is destroyed and recently a shopping mall has emerged on its place, named Shaymoli Square.
 It is the largest shopping mall of Shyamoli.
 There is also a new cine-complex instead of Shyamoli cinema hall.